AdobeDocs/experience-manager-release-information.en/help/aem-releases-updates.md

 ![AEM new releases](assets/new-aem-releases1.jpeg)

-Adobe Experience Manager (AEM) releases continuous updates that include features, enhancements, and bug fixes for its cloud services, Adobe Managed Services, and on-premise offerings.
+[!DNL Adobe Experience Manager] (AEM) releases continuous updates that include features, enhancements, and bug fixes for its cloud services, Adobe Managed Services, and on-premise offerings.

 This article lists the latest release for each release category and directs you to the documentation for those versions.